 I look at Nikki, we’re both smiling, and say, “We’ll take the size 2.”

-My only worry is if the manager of the store sees the size 8 gown tomorrow and wonders why no one has come to pick it up.
+My only worry is if the manager of the store sees the size 8 gown tomorrow she may wonder why no one has come to pick it up.
 We don’t want Charity to get a phone call.
 I ask the clerk, “You know now that I’ve thought about I’m just a little worried to leave the size 8 here.
 What if Charity, the tangelo, had something planned we don’t know about.
 We’re both, (I gesture to me and Nikki) a little afraid of her.
 She’s got a temper.
 Would you mind just zipping the size 8 in her too and letting us get this worked out.
 I don’t mind leaving a credit card on file with you if that’s what it takes.”

 “Oh no, that won’t be a problem.
 We’ve got Charity’s card so, yeah, go ahead and take the dresses.”